 Microsoft has been busy building an entirely new version of Microsoft Teams, and it's finally ready for production.
-The only problem is now it's a Microsoft Store app instead of a traditional desktop installation.
+The only problem is that it’s a per-user installer desktop app instead of a traditional desktop installation.
+PDQ makes deploying it much easier, but it’s still a little tricky to track.

 What's new in Teams 2.0?

 The new Teams app has been reimagined and redesigned to drastically improve the Teams experience (according to Microsoft).
-Built from the ground up, the new Teams experience, or Teams 2.0 as some refer to it, is intended to boost performance, reduce memory usage, and simplify integrations.
+Built from the ground up, the new Teams experience, or Teams 2.0 as some refer to it, is intended to provide a simpler user experience, boost performance, reduce memory usage, and simplify integrations.

 Challenges with Microsoft Store apps